sanila-ks/ReactTask2/README.md

    npm start

    # ------
-   or just dounload the code zip file and install dependencies
+   or just download the code zip file and install dependencies